-Since the determination of income and employment is to be studied in the context of two sector model, the third and fourth components of aggregate demand are not discussed in details.
+Since the determination of income and employment is to be studied in the context of a closed economy without government the third and fourth components of aggregate demand are not discussed in details.
 The two sectors taken are households and firms.